marcoagsa/phaserGame/README.md

 > - [x] Improve score panel to have a health bar using the monkey scale
 > - [x] Try to fix the reduce scale of the monkey on change levels [ use tweens ]
 > - [x] Add new object to give extra life
+> - [x] Add blink image animation for extra life and star
 > - [ ] Add new object remove life
 > - [ ] Add new object to add more points
 > - [x] Create a class for all drop items